spryker/spryker-docs/docs/scos/user/features/202108.0/approval-process-feature-overview.md

 | Manager | Approver  | Has the *Approve up to grand total* permission set to €600. |
 | Head of the department | Approver  | Has the *Approve up to grand total* permission set to €1000. |

-Quote C needs approval that has to be provided by the head of the department as the manager's approval limit is lower than the quote grand total.
+Quote C needs approval that has to be provided by the head of the department because the manager's approval limit is lower than the quote grand total.
 After the request has been approved by the head of the department, the buyer can complete the checkout.

 **Case 4.
 Case 2.
 Approval Process is not initiated**